 So to celebrate Ra’Merica’s birthday, I wanted to make up an Ancient Egyptian version of a hamburger and fries.
 I used ground beef to remind Ra where he came from — his mama the celestial cow goddess Mehet-Weret.
-Also, American Independence Day without beef sizzling on the grill is like eating macaroni without cheese — you could do it, but you would be disappointed.
+Also, American Independence Day without bovine muscle sizzling on the grill is like eating macaroni without cheese — you could do it, but you would be disappointed.

 To this, I added a spice rub of cumin, coriander, thyme, and kosher salt — all of which popular in Ancient Egyptian cuisine.

-Then I whipped a up a risotto of red lentils, sliced leeks, and diced dates.
+Then I whipped up a risotto of red lentils, sliced leeks, and diced dates.
 I cooked them in honey and Leinenkugel’s Summer Shandy.
 Being the bringer of the light that grows wheat, beer is also considered sacred to Ra.
 This beer is a wheat ale with natural lemonade flavor, and it so happens that the first recorded instance of lemonade was found in Egypt in 1000 AD — the fruit believed to have been brought over from Asia around 700 AD.
 Being that lemonade is considered a staple of summertime in American youth culture, you’re also getting a taste of good old Ra’merican sunshine.
 You might end up with more risotto than you need in this recipe, but the leftovers are fantastic on salads.

 Now a burger without fries is just plain heresy, and since it wouldn’t do to blaspheme Ra on his own birthday, I made some with sliced lotus root.
-The lotus flower, known to close and sink under the water at night, was symbolic to birth and the sun in Ancient Egyptian culture as it would rise and bloom with the dawn.
+The lotus flower, known to close and sink under the water at night, was symbolic of birth and the sun in Ancient Egyptian culture as it would rise and bloom with the dawn.
 I used a package of presliced and poached root to save some time cooking, and they are usually available in most Asian supermarkets.
 After deep frying, I then tossed them in some spice rub with toasted sesame seeds.